rdbliss/rdbliss.github.io/_pages/about.md

 author_profile: true
 ---

-I was born in [Aiken](https://www.visitaikensc.com/), South Carolina, in 1997.
+I was born in [Aiken](https://www.visitaikensc.com/), South Carolina in 1997.
 Aiken is close to the Georgia-South Carolina border, and has a far better website than it deserves.
 I moved to [Lugoff](https://en.wikipedia.org/wiki/Lugoff,_South_Carolina) at a young age